 All assignments are due on or before the beginning of class on the due date, unless specifically stated otherwise.
-Penalty for late Programming Assignments = -20% of the points for the assignment per lecture period work is submitted late.
-No work is accepted after the last day of classes.
+Penalty for late Written, Lab or Programming Assignments = -20% of the points for the assignment per lecture period work is submitted late.
+No work will be accepted after the last day of classes (May 4, 2022).
 Make-up work will be available/acceptable only with a legitimate excuse approved by the instructor.
 (WARNING: Make-up quizzes and tests may be more difficult than regular exams!).
-Attendance is mandatory for both lecture and lab sessions.
+Attendance is mandatory for scheduled inperson sessions.
 A student's grade will be lowered one grade level for missing more than 4 class meetings (excused or unexcused).
-No cellular phones or other communication devices may be employed during any in-class test, quiz or other evaluation.
+No cellular phones or other communication devices may be employed during any inclass test, quiz or other evaluation.